 To encourage the participants to develop new levels of self-acceptance as well as more effective relational skills.
 This often includes evaluation of expectations, reordering of priorities, improving communication skills and bringing a new perspective concerning their life and ministry.

-Pain and suffering are unfortunate, yet critical components common to all who seek services at Shepherd’s Canyon Retreat.
+Pain and suffering are unfortunate, yet critical components common to all who seek services at Shepherd’s Canyon.
 Suffering, of course, accompanies life and is especially true for those who serve in the Church.

-At Shepherd’s Canyon Retreat, while we strive to help people alleviate their suffering, we also strongly encourage them to both describe their agony and, even more importantly, to learn from it.
+At Shepherd’s Canyon, while we strive to help people alleviate their suffering, we also strongly encourage them to both describe their agony and, even more importantly, to learn from it.